pulumi/copilot-api-samples/README.md

 ### Multi-turn conversations

-You will response contains a conversation ID:
+The HTTP response contains a conversation ID:

 ```
 "conversationId":"369a280c-63f3-4ee6-a13d-c1035a3d05de" ...
 ```

-You can use this conversation ID for multi-turn conversations, in which you can refer to what you or Copilot has said earlier:
+You will use this conversation ID for multi-turn conversations, in which you can refer to what you or Copilot has said earlier:

 ```
 curl -L "$PULUMI_COPILOT_URL" \